What Are Barefoot Shoes? The Truth About Natural Footwear

 This guide from LEMS explains the causes of bunions and how footwear choices can influence their development and correction.

-How Barefoot Shoes Differ from Regular Shoes
+How Barefoot Shoes Differ From Regular Shoes

 | Feature | Conventional Shoes | Barefoot Shoes |